Sainglend/tda-api-client/streamingREADME.md

 const tdaStream = new StreamDataTDA(streamConfig);
 ```

 2. Set up your basic data stream subscriptions.
-There are 4 top-level event subscriptions and 4 other possible event subscriptions for each streaming sub.
+There are 6 top-level event subscriptions and 4 other possible event subscriptions for each streaming sub.
-The 4 top-level events are:
+The 6 top-level events are:
    - heartbeat : A periodic, about every 15 seconds, stream event from TDA
    - response : Used to acknowledge a connection, new subscription, or QOS change
    - data : The streaming data
    - snapshot : This is for one-time data requests, such as CHART_HISTORY_FUTURES
+   - streamClosed : This is emitted whenever the stream is closed, either by you, by TDA, or via connection error.
+Included is `{attemptingReconnect: true}` (or `false` if you closed it with `doDataStreamLogout()`)
+   - streamError : This is emitted ALONG WITH `streamClosed` whenever the underlying TDA stream emits an error event.
+Included is `{attemptingReconnect: true, data: string}`, where data is a String() of the underlying error's data.

 Here is an example event subscription.
 It is quite possible you won't subscribe to these.
 If you set streamConfig.emitDataRaw to TRUE, then you need to subscribe to the "data" event to get the raw output.
 ```js